A Day In The Life Of A Communications Director

 Well, our team wanted to come up with a unique way to thank our church for giving sacrificially throughout the year.
 I actually came up with the idea to write every member a hand-written thank you note.
 To do this for a church of 4,500 members wasn’t going to be easy.
 I gathered the staff together, gave them post-it notes, and our team wrote “Thank You!” on thousands of notes and put them all over our lobby the next Sunday.
 My thought was to have our members each grab a post-it note and take it home, but to say the least, we cleaned up a lost of leftover paper the following Monday.

-What software or apps make your life easier at work?
+Do you use any software or apps to make your life easier at work?

 Adobe Creative Suite is key for us.
 Also, our team uses Pinterest a lot to pin ideas.
 We have shared boards and follow each other’s ideas as well.
 Pinterest is a great, free tool that helps us organize our ideas in one place.